abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 ${Var:offset:length}
 ```
-The above construct returns substring, starting at 'offset', and continuing up to 'length' characters.
-By convention, the first character in the content of variable 'Var' is at the offset 0.
-If 'length' is omitted, it goes all the way until the end of 'Var'.
-If 'offset' is less than 0, then it counts from the end of 'Var'.
+The above construct returns substring, starting at _offset_, and continuing up to _length_ characters.
+By convention, the first character in the content of variable _Var_ is at the offset 0.
+If _length_ is omitted, it goes all the way until the end of _Var_.
+If _offset_ is less than 0, then it counts from the end of _Var_.
 All this is illustrated with the following examples:
 ```bash
 $ Var=abcdefghij
 $ echo ${Var:0:4}